-Materials available to the public include books, newspapers and periodicals, print files, maps, government documents, subject files, ephemera, the manuscript collections of diverse individuals and organizations, and over 500,000 photographs.
+Materials available to the public include books, newspapers and periodicals, print files, maps, government documents, subject files, ephemera, the manuscript collections of diverse individuals and organizations, and over 500,000 photographs in the photography collection.

 Our manuscript holdings focus upon the Great Basin, Nevada and the West and consist of over 3000 collections.
 Collections range in size from a single item to several hundred cubic feet.
 The bulk of the materials date from the 1850s to the present.

 Collection materials include personal papers, topical collections, business records, churches, local governments and schools, as well as civic, educational, charitable, professional, labor and social organizations.

 All collections have brief guide descriptions and indexes are available for the larger collections.

 NHS’s second building on S. Virginia Street, 1950s.
 NHS was located in the historic State Building where the Pioneer Center is today.